CSU-WPT/game-dev-workshop/workshop-book/src/unity/animation.md

             - animation
                 - This is the **name** of the animation to transition to.
             - crossfade
-                - This is the length (in seconds) over which we will transition between two animations.
+                - This is the length (in seconds) over which we will transition between the two animations.
         - Let's go over each line:
             - *if (currentAnimation != animation) {*
-                - If the current animation is **NOT** the new animation which we wish to transition to.
+                - **Meaning**: If the current animation is **NOT** the new animation which we wish to transition to.
                 - This if statement ensures that we skip the body of the function *if* *animation* ever equals *currentAnimation*.
             - *currentAnimation = animation*
-                - If the transition is a valid transition, then we take the name of the current animation and set it to the name of the new animation.
+                - **Meaning**: If the transition is a valid transition, then we take the name of the current animation and set it to the name of the new animation.
                     - Essentially, that String variable keeps track of the animation that is currently playing.
             - *animator.CrossFade(animation, crossfade)*
                 - This is the line performing the transitions.
-                - Since our *animator* variable is of type *Animator*, we can call the built-in function **CrossFade** on that variable (which, remember, is going to hold our Animator Controller) to switch from one animation to another.
+                - Since our *animator* variable is of type *Animator*, we can call the built-in function **CrossFade** on that variable to switch from one animation to another.
                     - The first parameter is the **name** of the animation to transition to.
                     - The second parameter is the fade length in seconds.
     - We will now call this function in a variety of situations.